dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, April 14, 2015 (synched with main repository commit [2f27a21](https://github.com/accord-net/framework/commit/2f27a215dcb1cdbe0302a6a5515fb61368292891)):
+Results, April 15, 2015 (synched with main repository commit [4edaa7e](https://github.com/accord-net/framework/commit/4edaa7e958ed607deece93d4d0de303e22e433b2)):

 * Accord.Tests.Audio, 12 unit tests (*WaveFileAudioSourceTest* excluded), all passed
-* Accord.Tests.IO, 44 unit tests, all passed
+* Accord.Tests.IO, 29 unit tests, all passed
+* Accord.Tests.MachineLearning, 160 tests (*RansacLineTest* excluded), 3 failed
+* Accord.Tests.MachineLearning (GPL), 1 test, passed
-* Accord.Tests.Math, 513 unit tests, all passed
+* Accord.Tests.Math, 518 unit tests, all passed
+* Accord.Tests.Math (Noncommercial), 3 unit tests, all passed
-* Accord.Tests.Statistics, 1139 tests (*Controls* related tests excluded), all passed
+* Accord.Tests.Statistics, 1140 tests, all passed
-* Accord.Tests.MachineLearning, 156 tests (*RansacLineTest* excluded), 3 failed
 * Accord.Tests.Neuro, 25 tests, all passed

 The failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.